opendroid-project/docs/wiki/Crave_Signing.md

 # Signing Your builds in Crave
+This page is a work in progress.
+Please wait for [this PR](https://github.com/accupara/docker-images/pull/83) to be merged.

 To begin with signing there are two parts:
 1. Generating Keys using backblaze_keygen
 2. Signing the build using crave_sign